Janjal Pura: Plot

 Maasi Phatto, Raju Nai, Khwaja Sara Reema and Resham, cunning nurses of family planning and the newly appointed gynecologist lady doctor are some of the characters from Janjal Pura who live here and try to raise its standard.
-All of its inhabitants work hard in their respective fields and but are not on good terms with as they try to outdo each other.
+All of its inhabitants work hard in their respective fields and but are not on good terms with each other as they try to outdo each other.
 However, they unite when their hometown is threatened by some foreign danger.